Digital Leadership: Changing Paradigms for Changing Times (Keynote, Workshop, or Breakout Session)

 BrandED: Tell Your Story, Build Relationships, and Empower Learning (Keynote, breakout, or workshop)

 If you don’t tell your story someone else will.
 Regardless of your position or where you work the digital age compels you to define yourself, school, and organization or be defined.
 Stories that pull on emotions while linking to successful outcomes can drive and sustain change.
 BrandED is a strategic mindset that harnesses the magic power of storytelling to showcase all the good that happens in our schools while building dynamic relationships.
-In this presentation Eric will showcase ways that every educator can become the storyteller-in-chief while illustrating how feeling can be cultivated through image, promise, result, vision, belief, emotion, and value.
+In this presentation, Eric will showcase ways that every educator can become the storyteller-in-chief while illustrating how feeling can be cultivated through image, promise, result, vision, belief, emotion, and value.
 The time is now to unlock the potential of brandED.
-Note – Presenter will tailor message to the specific audience he is addressing.
+Note – Presenter will tailor the message to the specific audience he is addressing.

 Disruptive Leadership: The Key to the Future of Education (Keynote)

 If we employ the same type of thinking we will get the same old results…or worse.
 Disruptive change is the answer to this problem that plagues education.
-A willingness to innovative and a fundamental change to learning by companies such as Netflix, Apple, and Uber has caused the demise of Blockbuster, Blackberry, and in the near future the taxi industry.
+A willingness to innovate and a fundamental change to learning by companies such as Netflix, Apple, and Uber has caused the demise of Blockbuster, Blackberry, and in the near future the taxi industry.
 They upended the status quo by being ahead of the curve with a focus on better ideas, relevance, personalization, and innovative practices.
 Education is in need of disruptive leadership in order to meet the changing needs of learners in order to avoid preparing them for a world that no longer exists.
 Eric will share practical strategies that can be implemented immediately to transform current practice while improving outcomes.

 Mindsets for a Bold New World (Keynote or breakout)